 Despite the importance of cumulative densities, current techniques for computing them with normalizing flows are restricted to traditional Monte-Carlo based estimators which, while unbiased, can have unbounded variance and poor computational efficiency.
 Further, such approaches fail to exploit the inherent structure of normalizing flows, namely their construction as a diffeomorphic transformation.

-\comment{{{ Normalizing Flows \citep{Kobyzev_2020, papamakarios2019normalizing} are explicit likelihood models with tractable distributions that enable efficient and exact density evaluation and sampling.
-As valid probability distributions, normalizing flows further theoretically support a range of probabilistic inference tasks and inverse problems.
-Further, recent work has connected normalizing flows to diffusion models \citep{DBLP:journals/corr/abs-2011-13456}, a SOTA approach for generative modeling, allowing trained diffusion models to be interpreted as a consistent continuous Normalizing Flow.
-However, not all inference problems currently have computationally efficient implementations.

-In this paper, we consider the task of inferring cumulative densities -- over arbitrary closed regions -- as learnt by a normalizing flow.
-Cumulative densities are a fundamental statistical measure, and represent the answer to a natural question, what is the probability of a sample in this range of values?
-Example applications are particularly common in the domain of uncertainty estimation \citep{liu2019accurate,mazaheri2020robust,DBLP:journals/corr/abs-2011-06225}, and include evaluations of risk in the stock market \citep{Richardson1997TheBO, riskmanagement}.
-Other recent examples include distributional reinforcement learning \citep{sun2021dfac}, few-shot learning \citep{DBLP:journals/corr/abs-1802-05312}, and alternative methods for training normalizing flows \citep{dai2021sliced}.
-Despite this, the popular (and only) techniques for estimating CDFs in Normalizing Flows are traditional Monte-Carlo based estimators which while being unbiased can have unbounded variance and low sample-efficiency. }}}

 In this paper we describe a novel estimator that exploits the unique characteristics of normalizing flows to efficiently estimate the cumulative density in closed regions.
 To do this we exploit the homeomorphic property of normalizing flow transforms to relate the cumulative density in the target space to volume in the base space.
-Next we adapt the divergence theorem to show that we only need to consider the boundary of the region in the target space.
+We then adapt the divergence theorem to show that we only need to consider the boundary of the region in the target space.

 We analyze the resulting theoretical estimator to identify best-case performance scenarios and use this analysis to motivate an adaptive, approximate estimator.
-To practically realize this estimator and evaluate its performance, we explore its application to computation of cumulative density over convex regions.
+To practically realize this estimator and evaluate its performance, we explore its application to the computation of cumulative densities over convex regions.